ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

 • Manchala Manasa(Team Leader):

 Created the project structure of React.js

 Managed the GitHub repository and coordinated work

-  Designed and created homepage layout with navigation bar and footer •\tMaram Sai Srujana:
+Designed and created homepage layout with navigation bar and footer

+•Maram Sai Srujana:

-  Designed and implemented listing page UI for bikes, scooters, and EVs Added search and filter components (brand, price, fuel type)
+Designed and implemented listing page UI for bikes, scooters, and EVs

+Added search and filter components (brand, price, fuel type)

 Implemented responsiveness using Tailwind CSS

-•\tTolichukka Joshna:
+•Tolichukka Joshna:

 Developed vehicle detail page UI with sections for specifications, price, and images

 Enhanced styling and uniformity of varied pages